 Teaching groups are small so each student receives a lot of individual attention, which leads to effective personalised learning.
 We find students feel secure in these groups and develop the confidence to join discussions, express opinions and hone their thinking skills.

 At Mount House we use valuable data from the ALIS value-added scheme to gain an informed idea of how students are likely to perform, allowing us to set realistic yet challenging targets.

 We closely monitor each student’s achievement, attainment and effort.
 Each subject teacher completes short four-weekly assessments which are shared with parents and, where necessary, the subject teacher, personal tutor and Head of Sixth Form.
 Any student experiencing difficulties benefits from suitable support and monitoring.

 In addition to the short assessments, there are two Parents’ Evenings and two full reports each year.

+Students are encouraged to share both successes and concerns with their personal tutor.
+In return the tutor provides support, encourages individual development and monitors progress.
 They help students develop their talents and set academic and personal targets – and encourage full involvement in school life through accepting responsibility and participating in events.

-This tutor is the first point of contact between home and school and can be contacted via email.
+Each student’s tutor is the first point of contact between home and school and can be contacted via email.